Meridian Community College provides various campus organizations, special interest groups, and social activities.

-Serves as MCC’s recruiting corps.
-Ivy Leaguers serve as tour guides, assist with recruiting events, and represent the college in the community.
+The Ivy League serves as MCC's recruiting corps.
+Students serve as tour guides, assist with recruiting events and represent the community's college.

 - Intramural Sports

-Includes sports such as 3-on-3 basketball, 3 on 3 soccer, volleyball, bowling and many others.
+Intramural Sports include 3-on-3 basketball, three-on-three soccer, volleyball, bowling, and many others.
 Teams are made up of current MCC students, both male and female.

 - Dimensions Performance Group

-Composed of MCC students to showcase musical performance talents.
-Perform on and off campus.
+They are composed of MCC students to showcase musical performance talents.
+Perform on and off-campus.